mtzortzi/SpMV_collab/README.md

 ### Models
 For each model that is implemented in this project, a specific folder is created where the following is stored :
-* ``model.py`` : this is the file where the model class as well as the train function and other functions relative to the model is written.
+* ``model.py``: this is the file where the model class as well as the train function and other functions relative to the model is written.
-* ``globals.py`` : this is the file where all the parameters fo the model are stored.
+* ``globals.py``: this is the file where all the parameters of the model are stored.

 ### Main program
 The main program consists of several bricks to work.
 First, it retrieves parameters from the command line in order to work.
 Then given those parameters parsed the corresponding runner is called from the [model_runners.py](https://github.com/mtzortzi/SpMV_collab/blob/main/Performance_predictors/model_runners.py) file.
 Also from this file before running the program data is preprocessed from the [dataReader.py](https://github.com/mtzortzi/SpMV_collab/blob/main/Performance_predictors/dataReader.py) file.
-In this file we extract the corresponding features from our dataset :
+In this file, we extract the corresponding features from our dataset :
 * A_mem_footprint
 * avg_nz_row
 * skew_coeff